 The roof hatch is curved to shed snow and is controlled by a widely available COTS weatherproof electromechanical ball screw capable of more than a 2000 lb. load.
 This reliable internal ball screw roof motor drive provides an added level of safety as the system controller monitors motor current to detect a jam conditions and halts roof motion.
 Although the roof cannot be moved without removing the ball screw drive, a separate solenoid latches the roof in the open position to permit safe maintenance.

 Ventilation and Lighting

-Four internal blower fans aspirates outdoor air through nonconductive ducting.
+Four internal blower fans aspirate outdoor air through nonconductive ducting.
 Inflation chamber and outdoor air temperature is monitored.
 An outside 70 watt high pressure sodium lamp provides general area illumination near the door area and is under photocell control.
-Inside the storage compartment and the inflation chamber are sealed, low temperature rated, weatherproof florescent lamps for area lighting.
+Inside, the storage compartment and the inflation chamber are sealed, low temperature rated, with weatherproof florescent lamps for area lighting.

 For convenience, 110Vac 15A electrical outlets are provided in the inflation chamber, storage compartment and outside.

 24" air foils on three sides of the chamber support operation at high wind sites

 Heater and A/C option (208/240 Vac, 60 Hz 30A)